LCAS/topological_navigation/topological_localization/README.md

 - [ ] implement use of `prediction_speed_decay`, now always constant speed
 - [ ] implement use of `initial_spread_policy`, now just uses the first observation
 - [ ] change the $\lambda$ paramenter is computed in the ctmm prediction model, particles jumps too much if distance between nodes is unequal
-- [ ] correctly stop the threads on shutdown request
+- [x] correctly stop the threads on shutdown request
+- [ ] default particles number if not provided
 - [ ] allow to use different state estimation methods than just particle filters.
 A simple one is needed for localizing robots from the metric localization, i.e. replace this https://github.com/LCAS/topological_navigation/blob/master/topological_navigation/scripts/localisation.py .